 - The creditor provided consideration.

-The most challenging aspect of the above defence is proving the creditor had no “reasonable suspicion” of insolvency.
+The most challenging aspect of this defence is proving the creditor had no “reasonable suspicion” of insolvency.
 This is because creditors usually contact the distressed debtor to request payment, and then become informed about the financial difficulty as the justification for delay.
 There is usually a digital or paper trail for an insolvency practitioner to call upon to indicate the creditor possessed knowledge of insolvency.
 Creditors should therefore exercise caution when seeking repayment, as notices and letters of demand will only inhibit the success of a “good faith” defence.

 Risk Reduction Strategies for Creditors